 Many businesses website serves as a way to explain their service online, and needs to be built to attract visitors as well as conversions.
 When someone gets to the moment where they could take the next step or leave – there are actually small things you can do to make it more likely for them to take the next step, and it’s not as mysterious as you might think.

-I love tracking conversions while making changes, it’s allowed me to objectively get better and better and take the results of each test and apply them to future tests, designs, and design tweaks I make on any other Conversion Rate Optimization clients.
-If you’re interested in wielding what I've learned for your businesses website, contact me now.
+We love tracking conversions while making changes, it’s allowed us to objectively get better and better and take the results of each test and apply them to future tests, designs, and design tweaks we make on any other Conversion Rate Optimization clients.
+If you’re interested in wielding what we’ve learned for your businesses website, contact us now.